 Sources of other income I received at any time since 30 June [Include description sufficient to identify the person from whom, or the circumstances in which, that income was received

 C. Gifts

-Description of each gift I received at any Name and address of donor time since 30 June person who made any financial or other contribution to any travel undertaken by me at any time since 30 June
+Description of each gift I received at any Name and address of donor time since 30 June

 D. Contributions to travel